Vlashious/neo4j_lab/README.md

-# neo4j_lab
+# neo4j
-Getting acquanted with neo4j graph database.
+University task for getting started with neo4j and cypher query language.
+Database uses simple entities like Game and Publisher, which could be related.
+Uładzimir Śniežka, 821701.